 1999 – present

-The second version of the Baltimore Ravens logo was unveiled in 1998.
 Fans of Baltimore Ravens chose it: Baltimore Sun newspaper ran a poll showing three designs for a new logo.
-Football team halted from the heraldic format and preferred the Denver Broncos style.
+The football team halted from the heraldic format and preferred the Denver Broncos style.
 The new Baltimore Ravens emblem features the profile of a raven’s head.
 Identity colors are the same, but black color is used only for the borders.
 The letter “B” with one squiggle, is superimposed on the left side of the raven’s head.
 The club owner Art Modell insisted on its presence himself.